-'Financial Stability Oversight Council' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Financial Stability Oversight Council' is explained in detail and with examples in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Financial Stability Oversight Council is an organization that was created by the Dodd-Frank Act following the financial crisis of 2008.
 It possesses a clear legal mandate that provides an accountability to look for risks and respond to perceived upcoming threats to the United States’ financial stability.

 This is the first time that a single organization has held such important responsibility.
 The group is actually headed by the Secretary of the Treasury.
 It combines the various experience and knowledge of state regulators, an insurance expert who is both independent and Presidentially appointed, and federal financial regulators.